grame-cncm/faustcourse/session5/content.md

 compile Faust code.
 In this lesson, we try to give you an overview of the way Faust works in general and of the various tools that are associated to it.

-[slide: TODO]
+[show slide 1]

 The Faust compiler can be used under different forms: as a command line tool, as a C++ shared library, or as an emscripten module.
 These last 2 cases allow for the embedding of the Faust compiler in other C++ project or in web pages, as it is done for the online editor.

-[slide: TODO languages]
+The Faust compiler can convert Faust code into various lower level languages such as C, C++, JAVA, JavaScript, ASM JavaScript, WebAssembly, LLVM, and more.

-The Faust compiler can convert Faust code into various lower level languages such as C, C++, JAVA, JavaScript, ASM JavaScript, WebAssembly, LLVM and more.
+[show slide 2]

 In the C++ case, the generated code can be placed in a wrapper (also called architecture) that will turn it into a specific element such as an audio